dalesgit/gitjournal/Biggest fuckups.md

 > “In the beginning the church was a fellowship of men and women centering on the living Christ.
 Then the church moved to Greece, where it became a philosophy.
 Then it moved to Rome, where it became an institution.
 Next, it moved to Europe, where it became a culture.
 And, finally, it moved to America, where it became an enterprise.”

 — Richard Halverson, former Chaplain of the United States Senate

+new presiding bishop. church needs to decide what it wants to hold onto and what it needs to let go of.